 - Common Parent Test: The proposed Florida alcoholic beverage vendor is controlled or majority owned by a parent company which also controls or majority owns another company which is directly or indirectly engaged in alcoholic beverage manufacturing or distribution within or outside of Florida.
 Florida Statute Sections 561.22(3)

 As described in In re BK Whopper Bar, LLC, the Financial Interest Test and the Common Parent Tests are both objective tests.
-A direct or indirect financial interests exists or it does not; a common parent exits or it does not.
+A direct or indirect financial interest exists or it does not; a common parent exits or it does not.

 The Affiliation Test, on the other hand, is described as a subjective test.
-The Declaration Statement does not precisely define “affiliation” but stays “the scope of the term is meant to be broad and encompass those relationships in which control of an applicant [company] is derived from some other method than ownership.”
+The Declaration Statement does not precisely define “affiliation” but states “the scope of the term is meant to be broad and encompass those relationships in which control of an applicant [company] is derived from some other method than ownership.”
 The Declaratory Statement quotes one of the few Florida judicial opinions on this subject:

 [T] wo corporations are “affiliated with” each other only when the same individual, or a group of cooperating individuals having common interests, have the power to control formation and execution for the business policies of both corporations.
 Such control may be from stock ownership, voting trust, common officers, contracts, or a combination of two or more of these elements, but there must be an actual practical control or a legal power to control.